 McIntosh: (early September to late October).
 Traditional favorite for an earlier tart apple.
 An old-time favorite for sauce and eating fresh.
 Cooks to a soft slice.
 Short shelf life.

 Gala: (early September to late November).
-Our very sweetest apple!
+A sweet apple!
 A favorite with loyal fans.
 Beautiful yellow and red skin, very sweet for eating fresh, making sauce, and cooking.
 Cooks to a soft slice.
 Dehydrate these for a sweet treat- just slice very thinly and dehydrate until crisp.
 Medium shelf life.

 Empire: (late September to mid December).
 Cross between McIntosh and Red Delicious.
 Cooks to soft slice.
 Crisp flesh for eating fresh.
 Nice for lunch boxes.
 Medium shelf life.